Best Colleges for Women’s Soccer

 Notre Dame Fighting Irish

 One of the leading women’s soccer programs in the Great Lakes region, the Notre Dame Fighting Irish have missed the NCAA tournament only twice since 1993.
 They’ve been to eight national championship games (second-most behind only North Carolina) and won the trophy three times.
-They’ve made some steady progress in the last five seasons under head coach Nate Norman, reaching the NCAA tournament quarterfinals last year, their best performance since the title-winning season of 2010.
+They’ve made some steady progress in the last five seasons under head coach Nate Norman, reaching the NCAA tournament quarterfinals in 2023, their best performance since the title-winning season of 2010.

-Last year’s team included Hermann Trophy finalist Korbin Albert, who has since turned professional with Paris Saint-Germain, and Jamaican international Kiki Van Zanten.
+Previous players include Hermann Trophy finalist Korbin Albert, who has since turned professional with Paris Saint-Germain, and Jamaican international Kiki Van Zanten.
 Notable former players include Hermann Trophy winners Cindy Daws, Anne Mäkinen and Kerri Hanks, who won the Hermann Trophy twice.
 Another former Fighting Irish player is US international Kelly Lindsey, who has managed the national teams of Afghanistan and Morocco since retiring as a player.

 Penn State Nittany Lions

 The Penn State Women’s Club Soccer was created in 1977, but getting varsity status was quite a challenge.
 The club was so successful that it got national recognition and even made some international tours, but was denied varsity status by Penn State University twice in 1980 and 1981.
 The club had to file a Title IX complaint with the Office of Civil Rights, and was only given varsity status in 1994 when the Big Ten Conference more or less ordered the university to do so.
-Since then they’ve not looked back, winning the Big Ten regular season title 20 times, the Big Ten tournament nine times, making the NCAA tournament every year since 1995 and winning the national championship in 2015.
-The team has been coached by Erica Dambach since 2007, and has made it at least to the sweet sixteen of the NCAA tournament in each of the last six seasons.

-Olivia Smith and Penelope Hocking turned professional after last season.
-Smith is also in the Canada squad in the current World Cup.
+The Nittany Lions play their home games at Jeffrey Field, an impressive, soccer-specific stadium with capacity for 5,000 spectators.
+The Penn State teams even have their own supporters’ group, the Park Avenue Army.
 Notable former players include Hermann Trophy winners Christie Welsh and Raquel Rodríguez (who plays for Costa Rica in the World Cup), and former World Cup winners Alyssa Naeher, Ali Krieger and Allie Long.
-Of this trio, Naeher is in the USA squad for the 2023 World Cup, and is expected to be their starting goalkeeper.
+Of this trio, Naeher was in the USA squad for the 2023 World Cup.

 Virginia Cavaliers

 Despite having never won the NCAA tournament, the Virginia Cavaliers have only missed the tournament once since 1987, and have been to every tournament since 1994.
 They’ve made at least the sweet sixteen stage of the tournament every year but one since 2005.
-In last year’s tournament they made the quarterfinals until they were beaten by eventual champions UCLA in extra time.
+In 2022, tournament they made the quarterfinals until they were beaten by eventual champions UCLA in extra time.
 The Cavaliers have been coached by Steve Swanson since 2000.

 Notable former Cavaliers include two-time Hermann Trophy winner and two-time World Cup winner Morgan Gautrat (née Brian), two-time World Cup winner and Olympic champion Becky Sauerbrunn, who has played more than 200 games for the US national team, and World Cup winner Emily Sonnett, who is in the US squad in the current World Cup.